GD Topic - Monkeypox Outbreak: A Wake-Up Call for Better Disease Surveillance

 2022-2024 Monkeypox Outbreak

 At the time, the World Health Organization (WHO) was actively working to ensure equitable access to vaccines for mpox, particularly in lower-income countries that have not yet issued their own national regulatory approvals.
-Two vaccines were in use on WHO’s Strategic Advisory Group of Experts on Immunization recommendation.
+Two vaccines were in use on the WHO’s Strategic Advisory Group of Experts on Immunization recommendation.
 WHO-listed national regulatory authorities and individual countries also approved these vaccines.

 Current Situation of Monkeypox